Yale-YSE-AMES/2020-Psets/README.md

 # Pset2
-Submit answers to Pset 2.
-Also download crazy function from here.
+Submit answers to all Psets.
+Also download crazy function and other files.